BobcatFeenix/BobcatFeenix/README.md

 **Toward a Truth Skepticism Layer for Generative AI**
 This paper explores hallucination not as a bug, but as a high-probability continuation lacking verification.
 It introduces the concept of a **Truth Skepticism Layer** for dampening model overreach and improving alignment.

+**"Volatility and Trust in Language Models: A Dual-Signal Framework"**
+Introducing a framework featuring applied VFm/VFu system, live testing protocol, and open-source release.

 ## 🛠 Tech + Concepts I Work With